 - Deliver services and support from birth to 25, ensuring that support is no longer shaped by a cliff-face at age of 18 but responds to the individual needs of a young person as they follow their own unique path to adulthood.
-We will be working towards moving existing resource and contracting arrangements over the next five years to achieve true 0 – 25 services.
+We are working towards moving existing resource and contracting arrangements over the next four years to achieve true 0 – 25 services.

 - Invest in increasing access to early intervention support to ensure that children and young people are able to access the right service at the right time.